-Critical facilities and land uses that have the potential to create hazardous conditions if impacted by flooding shall not be allowed in a 100-year floodplain or channel migration zone unless no reasonable alternative location is available.
-If no alternative site is available, the critical facility shall be flood protected, including the access, to 3 feet above the 100-year flood elevation or the 500-year flood elevation, whichever is higher.
+Critical facilities and land uses that have the potential to create hazardous conditions if impacted by flooding, based on their use and/or presence of hazardous materials, shall not be allowed in a 100-year floodplain or channel migration zone unless no reasonable alternative location is available.
+If no alternative site is available, the critical facility shall be flood protected, including the access, to 3 feet above the 100-year flood elevation or placed at the 500-year flood elevation, whichever is higher.